-This research was supported by the National Science Foundation (grant IIS-0414754), by DARPA (NSF grant N00014-03-1-0622), and by the University of Houston start-up funds of Prof. I. Pavlidis.
-The views expressed in this article do not necessarily reflect the views of the funding agencies.
-We are thankful to Dr. Ephrain Glinert at NSF and Dr. Ralph Chatham at DARPA for their support.
-We would also like to thank Dr. Arcangelo Merla for his valuable help in the human experiments and Dr. Panagiotis Tsiamyrtzis for many valuable discussions on advanced statistics issues.
+This research was supported by DARPA grant #N00014-03-1-0622 and by the University of Houston start-up funds of Professor I. Pavlidis.
+The views expressed in this article do not necessarily reflect the views of the funding Agencies.
+We are thankful to Dr. Ralph Chatham at DARPA for his support.
+We would also like to thank Dr. Arcangelo Merla for his valuable help in the human experiments and Dr. Panagiotis Tsiamyrtzis for many valuable discussions on issues of advanced statistics.